joe-sharp/ZoeDreams/README.md

 <h1 align="center">Hi 👋, I'm Kara</h1>

+##### I have worked in the industry since 1996, when I created my own business to build and sell computers that could connect to the internet.
+I love developing `Tools`, `Graphics`, and `Games` with a concentration in Rendering, Automation, Monitoring and Debugging.
+I also have alot of fun writing, design, and create `Stories`, `Scripts`, and `Mechanics` for Video Games, Movies, Applications, and Virtual Realty.

 - 🔭 I’m currently working on [Torchie](https://github.com/dreamscale-io/torchie-shell) and *[Untited Game]*

 - 💻 All of my projects are available at [dreamscale-io](https://github.com/dreamscale-io)